Part of the Oxford Instruments Group

 Detection Solutions For Fusion Science

-Fusion plasma characterisation is essential for the development of nuclear fusion, a clean and renewable energy source that could help the world achieve net zero goals.
-However, these tasks require high-sensitivity and high-speed detection solutions that can operate in challenging environments, such as those found in Z-pinch Fusion, Inertial Confinement Fusion (ICF), Stellarator and Tokomak reactors.
-Andor’s portfolio of intensified gated cameras, direct detection X-ray cameras and spectrographs is designed to meet these needs and provide a wide range of fusion diagnostics solutions.
+Fusion plasma characterisation is essential for the development of nuclear fusion, an almost unlimited, clean and renewable energy source that could help the world achieve net-zero goals.
+However, nuclear fusion requires high-sensitivity and high-speed detection solutions that can operate in challenging environments, such as those found in Z-pinch Fusion, Inertial Confinement Fusion (ICF), Stellarator and Tokomak reactors.
+Andor’s portfolio of intensified gated cameras, direct detection X-ray cameras, high speed sCMOS cameras and spectrographs is designed to meet these needs and provide a wide range of fusion diagnostics solutions.

 Request Pricing Ask a Question